Common Food Choking Hazards and How to Avoid Them

 Once your baby is ready for finger foods, and up until her first birthday, it’s best to stick to soft, ripe fruits and vegetables.
-Steaming the veggies is a great way of soften them up.
+Steaming the veggies is a great way to soften them up.
 Here are some yummy and safe options:

 - Bananas, peaches, pears, mangos, avocados, berries and blueberries (cut in halves or quarters)